Welcome to CWC!

 Our local church was founded by a small group of passionate leaders in 1940 in homes and rented buildings.

-In 1946 our original building was born at our current location as a Pilgrim Holiness Church with the front door facing Elm St. In 1968 a merger of the Wesleyan and Pilgrim Holiness churches took place. a New name was given to the church and Himmerlright Memorial Wesleyan church was born (Name given to honor a founding family).
+In 1946 our original building was born at our current location as a Pilgrim Holiness Church with the front door facing Elm St ( now on 11th).
+In 1968 a merger of the Wesleyan and Pilgrim Holiness churches took place. a New name was given to the church and Himmerlright Memorial Wesleyan church was born (Name given to honor a founding family).
 A new sanctuary was added as a second phase of the building in the late 70's and in the late 90's Sunday School rooms and offices were added as the third and final phase.

 A major renovation and ongoing remodel launched in 2010 to update our already beautiful building.
 The hard work of many people made our building the beautiful place of worship that it is today.
 We continue to beatify the property as time and resources allow.

-We still proudly carry the name of Himmelright Memorial as a very special part of our heritage and where we come from.
+The seeds planted by the generations before us are now the harvest that God now has us in.
 We strive to carry on the passion for Jesus and to grow the kingdom of heaven like our founders did.

 The Wesleyan Church: